 1. The geotechnical engineer should be notified at least four (4) working days prior to any site clearing or grading so that the work in the field can be coordinated with the grading contractor, and arrangements for testing and observation can be made.
-The recommendations of this report are based on the assumption that the geotechnical engineerwill perform the required testing and observation during grading and construction.
+The recommendations of this report are based on the assumption that the geotechnical engineer will perform the required testing and observation during grading and construction.

 It is the owner's responsibility to make the necessary arrangements for these required services.

-2. Where referenced in this report, Percent Relative Compaction and Optimum Moisture Content shall be based on ASTM Test Designation D1557-78.

-3. Areas to be graded should be cleared of all obstructions including loose fill, building foundations, trees not designated to remain, or other unsuitable material.
+2. Where referenced in this report, Percent Relative Compaction and Optimum foundations, trees not designated to remain, or other unsuitable material.
 Existing depressions or voids created during site clearing should be backfilled with engineered fill.